eitansuez/inference-extension-exploration/docs/kgateway-with-fake-llm.md

-# Using the Inference extension with kgateway
+# Inference extension with kgateway, using a fake LLM

-This guide is similar to the GW API inference extension guide that uses Envoy Gateway.
+This guide is similar to the lab that uses kgateway.
-This guide focuses on the same scenario, but running with [kgateway](https://kgateway.dev/) instead.

-The idea is to setup in a Kubernetes cluster a mechanism to route traffic to backend LLMs.

-## Prerequisites

-- amd64 CPU architecture (required by vLLM).
-- Lots of CPU and RAM.
-- Tools:  kubectl, helm

-## A k8s cluster

-I chose k3d:
+The difference is its use of a fake for the LLM deployment, so you can experiment withe inference extension without the cpu and memory resources needed to actuall run an LLM.

+Provision a Kubernetes cluster:

 ```shell
 k3d cluster create my-k8s-cluster \